|Other MO Resources|

 1917-18 WWI Draft Registrations

 When was Newton County, MO Created?

 Newton County was created on December 31, 1838 from Barry County.
-The county was named in honor of John Newton (1755–1780), legendary soldier of the American Revolution.

 What is the County Seat of Newton County, MO?

 The County Seat is located in Neosho and in addition the county government website is unknown